Home/Fish/Mahi Mahi (Dolphinfish)

 Instructions

 2. 2.
-In a bowl, combine diced mango, red onion, jalapeño, cilantro, lime juice, and season with salt.
+In a bowl, combine mango, red onion, jalapeño, cilantro, lime juice, salt, and pepper to make the salsa.

 Mahi Mahi Tacos with Cabbage Slaw

-These healthy Mahi Mahi tacos are loaded with a crunchy cabbage slaw and a zesty lime dressing, perfect for a light lunch or dinner.
+These healthy Mahi Mahi tacos are filled with a zesty cabbage slaw and topped with avocado for a delicious twist.

 Ingredients